Call automation for data driven teams | FreJun

 1. Distribution Stage: This is the final stage where calls in different queues are routed to the corresponding team based on pre-determined calling rules and customer data stored in the CRM tool.

-Let’s understand this better with the help of an example.
+Let’s Understand this Better with the Help of an Example

-The phone system finally redirects you to the team who handles hotel cancellations instead of general customer care.
-As you can see, the call routing feature has automatically redirected you to a qualified person who can resolve your query instantly.
+The company’s phone system gauges your mobile number stored in their CRM to identify you as an existing customer and places you in the calling queue.
+Hence, this is the queueing stage.
+The phone system redirects you to the team handling hotel cancellations instead of general customer care.
+The call routing feature automatically connects you to a qualified person who can resolve your query instantly.
 This is the distribution stage.

-This is a given.
 For starters, the entire business phone system is set up only for addressing the queries of your customers.
 So it makes total sense to keep them at the mantelpiece while devising the call routing strategy.
 By call routing strategy, we are mainly talking about the different menu options that you need to adopt for your IVR.

 Unless you track the efficacy and efficiency of a system, you will never make improvements to it.
 And when you make necessary improvements, customer satisfaction level increases, and your sales multiply.
 Start by tracking key metrics like Abandonment Rate and Average Handle Time to check how efficient your call routing system is.
 If these values are below average, then it’s time to alter the call routing strategy and distribution method.